It’s common to get distortion when taking photos of buildings. Luckily, this is easy to fix in Photoshop. It only takes 4 simple steps.

 This method of fixing distortion involves freely distorting the image.
 To do this successfully, it’s necessary to add guide lines.
 To add guide lines simply click and drag on the horizontal ruler for horizontal lines and the vertical ruler for vertical lines.
 Drag these lines so they touch the corner of one of the lines in your photo that you intend to make vertical.

-Here’s an example of where you should put your guidelines.
+The following is an example of where you should put your guidelines.

 Once your guide lines are in place it’s time to distort the image.
 First, we need to select the image.
 To do this quickly, press Ctrl + A. Now that the images selected select “Edit > Transform > Distort”.
 Then drag on the corners of the distort overlay until the lines in your image match the guide lines you placed earlier.